 What’s the Difference Between A Unilateral and a Bilateral Contract?

 As we just went over, the only difference between these types of contracts is the number of people making promises to do something.
-In a bilateral contact, you have two people making promises while in a unilateral contract, there is only one person.
+In a bilateral contract, you have two people making promises while in a unilateral contract, there is only one person.

 How are Bilateral and Unilateral Contracts Similar?